ryardley/indexr/README.md

 However this leads to errors if you forget to update your root module and maintainence more difficult especially if you have many modules to import.

-Indexr is designed to solve this problem by automatically generating index root modules from submodules.
+Indexr is designed to solve this problem by automatically generating index root modules from submodules that live in your source path.

 # Installation